The business impact of pests

 A number of fly species are attracted to food odours present in grocery stores, including fruit flies, drain flies and house flies.

-For pest control it is important to identify which species is present as each has different attractants and breeding habits.
+For commercial pest control it is important to identify which species is present as each has different attractants and breeding habits.

 Fruit flies are attracted to fermenting sugary liquids, in which they can feed and breed in very small amounts.
 The liquid can accumulate in: